hovinhthinh/RuLES/README.md

 ```
 entity[tab]description
 ```
-Here, `description` is space-separated and should be preprocessed (e.g. trim, to lower case, remove special characters).
+Here, `description` is space-separated string and should be preprocessed (e.g. trim, to lower case, remove special characters).
 Below is an example of the description file:
 ```
 Oklahoma     state of the united states of america
 Falkland_Islands     archipelago in the south atlantic ocean